jihongliu2024/jihongliu.github.io/_pages/conference-2021.md

 #### Speaker commitments

 * Speakers will create an hour long presentation that details the FULL bioinformatic methods that happen in a body of research (1 or more preprints/publications)
-  * We encourge the "full methods" to include hiccups, deadends, false positives, and issues that made you want to scream
+  * We encourage the "full methods" to include hiccups, deadends, false positives, and issues that made you want to scream
 * Presentations will be recorded prior to the week of the conference to allow for closed captioning (recording dates flexible)
 * Speakers will participate in a live (unrecorded) Q&A on 10 June 2021
 * The organising committee will work with the speakers to translate the methods in their presentation into an open format and/or workflow to be hosted on suitable platform